ec-jrc/lisflood-utilities/README.md

 ## compare

-This tool let you compare two NetCDF datasets.
-You can configure it with tolerances (`atol`, `rtol`, thresholds for percentage of tolerated different values).
-You can also set the option to write diff files, so that you can inspect maps and differences with a tool like Panoply.
+This tool compares two NetCDF datasets.
+You can configure it with tolerances (absolute `--atol`, relative `--rtol`, thresholds for percentage of tolerated different values `--max-diff-percentage`).
+You can also set the option `--save-diffs` to write files with the diffences, so that you can inspect maps and differences with tools like [Panoply](https://www.giss.nasa.gov/tools/panoply/).

 ```text
 usage: compare [-h] -a DATASET_A -b DATASET_B -m MASKAREA [-M SUBMASKAREA]